peterkhe1999/CheatSheet/OSEP/README.md

 ```

 * -Wall: gives more verbose warnings when compiling.
-* -fPIC: use position independent code,  which is suitable for shared libraries since they are loaded in unpredictable memory locations.
+* -fPIC: use position independent code,  suitable for shared libraries since they are loaded in unpredictable memory locations.
 * -c: compile but not link the code
 * -shared: create a shared library from our object file.

-Shared libraries in Linux use the soname naming convention, which may also include a version number appended to the end.
+Shared libraries in Linux naming convention may also include a version number appended to the end.

 E.g., `lib<libraryname>.so.1`

-We want to hijack the library of a program that a victim is likely to run, especially as sudo.
-E.g., `top` command.
+To hijack the library of a program that a victim is likely to run, especially as sudo.

+=> `top` command.
 User might run this as sudo in order to display processes with elevated permissions.

-Ideally, we want to target a library that also allows the program to run correctly even after our exploit is run, but this may not always be possible.
+Ideally, target a library that also allows the program to run correctly even after our exploit is run, but this may not always be possible.

-Give information on which libraries are being loaded when top is being run.
+Give information on which libraries are being loaded when `top` is being run.

 ```bash
 ldd /usr/bin/top